-Hospice Care for Senior Pets
+Hospice Care for Senior Pets in Amesbury, MA

 When your senior pet has reached the end of their journey, their comfort and quality of life is so important.
 After a long, happy life with you, ensuring that they are comfortable and at ease during their last months, weeks, and days is our goal.
-The veterinary team at Merrimac Valley Animal Hospital is here to be your support during this difficult time, providing hospice care services for the pets, and compassionate support for you.
+The veterinary team at Merrimac Valley Animal Hospital is here to be your support during this difficult time, providing hospice care services for your pet, and compassionate support for you.
 Hospice care is a customized experience for each patient and their family, depending on their condition, age, life expectancy, and more.
 Hospice care often includes:

 - Pain Medication to make them as comfortable as possible at all times